juliusoh/lfz-full-stack-lessons/exercises/react-props-and-expressions/README.md

         document.querySelector('#root')
       );
       ```
-11. Run your `"build"` script by doing `npm run build` in your terminal.
+1. Run your `"build"` script by doing `npm run build` in your terminal.
-12. Open `dist/index.html` in your browser to see your rendered buttons.
+1. Open `dist/index.html` in your browser to see your rendered buttons.
     ![Props and Expressions](react-props-and-expressions-solution.png)
-13. **Note:** Webpack does not automatically recompile your JSX code.
+1. **Note:** Webpack does not automatically recompile your JSX code.
 You must re-run your `"build"` script to create a new `main.js` (or add an NPM script named `watch` that runs `webpack --watch`).

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What are props in React?
-- How do you pass props to a component?
-- How do you write JavaScript expressions in JSX?